nikhilharishpatel/US-visa-interview-date-notifier/README.md

 [ Prerequisite: To run the program you must install selenium package for python - <https://pypi.org/project/selenium/> ]

-# IMPORTANT: For your safety and avoiding account freeze create new account on CGI portal!
+# IMPORTANT: For safety and avoiding account freeze, create a dummy account on CGI portal/website which is to be used for this program!

 Copyright (C) 2019 nikhilharishpatel